-Slow Cooker Ribs are fall off the bone tender.
-This is a very easy slow cooker recipe to make.
+Slow Cooker Ribs are delicious, and can be fall-off-the-bone tender, or have a little chew to them.
+This is a very easy slow cooker dinner to make.
 Slow Cooker BBQ Ribs have amazing flavor with a tasty spice rub and your favorite barbecue sauce.
 These crockpot ribs will quickly become a favorite meal!

 Crockpot BBQ Ribs are best with the right spice rub and a good BBQ sauce.
 That's where the flavor comes from.